Though I am taking time off from work this week, the rest of

 Rick Rothrock of Wilmington, Delaware,

-is working on this marble bench for Newburyport, Massachusetts.
+marble bench for Newburyport, Massachusetts.

 It will take him another year to finish the bench.